Take a Paddling Class

 Become an Instructor

-A lot of participants say they come to be a “sponge” and absorb teaching ideas, paddling information, and skill feedback.
-Second, through the certification process you will learn a specific and proven set of paddlesports instructional best practices.
-Instructor Trainers who conduct instructor certification workshops will demonstrate and teach a central model to which you can add your own creativity and personality.
+A lot of participants say they come to be a “sponge” and absorb teaching ideas, paddling information, and feedback about their skills and teaching abilities.
+Second, through the certification process you will learn a proven set of paddlesports instructional best practices.
+Instructor Trainers who conduct instructor certification workshops will demonstrate and teach a educational models to which you can add your own creativity and personality.

 With a dedicated Safety Education & Instruction Department and the oversight of the Safety Education & Instruction Council, the ACA is able to systematically maintain, review, and improve the National Paddlesports Instruction Program to continually provide relevant tools and resources for ACA instructors in every discipline.